slothy-optimizer/slothy/tutorial/README.md

 The examples previously considered were all toy examples, so you may wonder how to apply SLOTHY to actual cryptographic code.
 Let's look at a real-world example: The Kyber number-theoretic transform -- a core arithmetic function of the Kyber key-encapsulation mechanism making up a large chunk of the total run-time.
-The target platform is again the Arm Cortex-M55 and the code primarily consists of [Helium](https://www.arm.com/technologies/helium) vector instructions (the little sibling of Neon for the M-profile of the Arm architecture).
+The target platform is again the Arm Cortex-A55 and the code primarily consists of Neon vector instructions.
 We'll consider a straightforward implementation available here: [ntt_kyber_123_4567.s](../examples/naive/aarch64/ntt_kyber_123_4567.s).
 If you have ever written an NTT, it should be fairly easy to understand what the code is doing.
 The code consists of 2 main loops implementing layers 1+2+3 and 4+5+6+7 of the NTT.
 The actual operations are wrapped in macros implementing butterflies on single vector registers.
-Note that this code performs very poorly: It does not consideration was given to the intricacies of the microarchitecture.
+Note that this code performs very poorly: No consideration was given to the intricacies of the microarchitecture.

 Let's run SLOTHY on this code:
 ```